Charlieee1/Boxel-3d-Mods/Boxel 3d Levels.md

 Author: OuterBound
 Description: The HARDEST (actually long) Boxel3D level EVER made.
 Extra info: Googoogaagaa
+Only verifier: OuterBound
 Difficulty: 10
 Download: [Discord](https://cdn.discordapp.com/attachments/856054119638499378/1231055988635996200/The_Tower_of_Hell_1.json?ex=662badfb&is=662a5c7b&hm=ff05dca89f38c45e247255692609898f68d1e2b36a139d42fad672a2cc541691&)
 Curator's notes:
 A harder version of `The Tower` by the same author.
 A very hard map.
 Charlieee1 should not have suggested the addition of spikes...
-This level has 0 verifiers so far, and for good reason...
+This level has only 1 verifier so far, and for good reason...
 Curator's description:
 ```A mind-bogglingly hard spider level with a lot of spikes.```
 ### Up Up And Away